FindChimneySweepers logoFindChimneySweepers

 Chimney Cap vs Chimney Chase Cover: Different Things

 Consumers regularly confuse chimney caps with chase covers.
-They are different hardware for different chimney types.
+They are different hardware for different chimney types — and on factory-built (prefab) systems, both components exist and serve different functions.

-Chase cover: A large sheet-metal cover over the entire top of a factory-built (prefab) metal chimney chase.
+Chase cover: A large sheet-metal cover over the entire top of a factory-built prefab metal chimney chase.
 Covers the whole chimney top, not just the flue.
 Typically 2-4 feet square.
+The chase cover is the outer cover — the chimney cap (the smaller component on top of the flue itself) sits on top of the chase cover.

-If your chimney is a framed wood chase with metal siding and a sheet-metal top, you have a chase cover, not a cap.
-Chase covers fail more often than masonry caps because they are large flat sheet-metal surfaces exposed to weather, snow load, and thermal cycling.
+If your chimney is a framed wood chase with metal siding and a sheet-metal top, you have a chase cover.
+The flue still has its own cap on top of that chase cover.
+Chase covers fail more often than chimney caps because they are large flat sheet-metal surfaces exposed to weather, snow load, and thermal cycling.
 Replacement chase covers cost $400-$1,500 installed depending on size and material.

 Chimney Cap Maintenance